Here are the best Things to do in March in the Garden and create a yard that will stand out for the rest of the year!

-- Cover the newly prepared soil with multiple sheets of black plastic to keep it warmer and drier in preparation for planting of summer-special seeds.
+Cover the newly prepared soil with multiple sheets of black plastic to keep it warmer and drier in preparation for the planting of summer-special seeds.
 It is one of the most important Things to do in March in the Garden.

 - The warm and dry soil characteristic of mid-March is suitable for sowing beetroot, artichoke, brussels sprouts, carrot, cabbage, lettuce, parsley, spinach, radish, and broad bean.
 Additionally, you can also carry out the sowing of cucumber, aubergine, and other tender vegetables in a heated greenhouse.